MicrosoftDocs/dynamics-365-ai/ai-docs/sales/manage-seller-attributes.md

     >[!div class="mx-imgBorder"]
     >![Delete attribute confirmation message](media/sa-ar-delete-attribute-confirmation.png "Delete attribute confirmation message")

-The attribute is deleted from the application.<!--note from editor: Can you say what might happen to assignment rules that use this attribute, or maybe add a caution that this might have unintended consequences?-->
+The attribute is deleted from the application.

 ### See also